Decision tree analysis: 5 steps with expected value

 2. Add chance and decision nodes

 After adding your main idea to the tree, continue adding chance or decision nodes after each decision to expand your tree further.
-A chance node may need an alternative branch after it because there could be more than one potential outcome for choosing that decision.
+A chance node may need an alternative branch after it because there could be more than one possible outcome of that decision.

-For example, if you decide to build a new scheduling app, there’s a chance that your revenue from the app will be large if it’s successful with customers.
-There’s also a chance the app will be unsuccessful, which could result in a small revenue.
+For example, if you decide to build a new scheduling app, there's a chance your revenue from it will be large if it's successful with customers.
+There's also a chance the app will be unsuccessful, which could result in a small revenue.
 Mapping both potential outcomes in your decision tree is key.

 3. Expand until you reach end points